airbnb/javascript/README.md

   - [6.5](#strings--eval) Never use `eval()` on a string, it opens too many vulnerabilities. eslint: [`no-eval`](http://eslint.org/docs/rules/no-eval)

   <a name="strings--sanitize"></a><a name="6.6"></a>
-  - [6.6](#strings--sanitize) Never inject untrusted strings into the DOM unless the has been sanitized.
+  - [6.6](#strings--sanitize) Never inject untrusted strings into the DOM unless the value has been sanitized.
 Untrusted strings include anything a user or external source can manipulate, such as query parameters, cookie values, or results from an AJAX call.

 **[⬆ back to top](#table-of-contents)**